 When a request comes in to a /modules/assets URL, Jahia will use the Jahia-Source-Folders manifest header (if present) to look for the source code of the project.
 If it is present, it will try to access the requested resource directly from the source folder instead of using the contents of the bundle.
 There are some limitations.
 Not all files can be directly used as some require compilation or internal caches that may interfere with the proper detection of file modifications.
 Here is a list of resource types that are supported with deploy-free coding:

 - Other static file types such as documents and text files

 - Groovy files (due to the internal Groovy engine class cache)

 - Java classes

-Of course, for the file types that don’t work with Deploy-free coding, it is still possible to hot-deploy them using OSGi bundle redeployment.
-So, for those file types the deployment life cycle is a little longer but still much faster than in previous versions of Digital Experience Manager.
+Of course, for the file types that don’t work with deploy-free coding, you can still hot deploy them using OSGi bundle redeployment.
+So, for those file types the deployment life cycle is a little longer but still much faster than in previous versions of Jahia.

 When releasing modules, it is recommended that you remove the Jahia-Source-Folders configuration attribute from the Felix Maven Bundle plugin configuration.
 This is just to avoid any potential lookups in case the source folders also exist on the server.
 It will also prevent unnecessary file lookups.